Aberdeen: Religion

 Christianity is the main religion practised in the city.
 Aberdeen's largest denominations are the Church of Scotland (through the Presbytery of Aberdeen) and the Roman Catholic Church, both with numerous churches across the city, with the Scottish Episcopal Church having the third-largest number.
-The most recent census in 2001 showed that Aberdeen has the highest proportion of non-religious residents of any city in Scotland, with nearly 43% of citizens claiming to have no religion and several former churches in the city have been converted into bars and restaurants.
+The census in 2022 showed that Aberdeen has the highest proportion of non-religious residents of any city in Scotland, with 58% of citizens claiming to have no religion.

 In the Middle Ages, the Kirk of St Nicholas was the only burgh kirk and one of Scotland's largest parish churches.
 Like a number of other Scottish kirks, it was subdivided after the Reformation, in this case into the East and West churches.
-At this time, the city also was home to houses of the Carmelites (Whitefriars) and Franciscans (Greyfriars), the latter of which surviving in modified form as the chapel of Marischal College.
+At that time, the city also was home to houses of the Carmelites (Whitefriars) and Franciscans (Greyfriars).
+The latter survives in modified form as the chapel of Marischal College.

-St Machar's Cathedral was built twenty years after David I (1124–1153) transferred the pre-Reformation Diocese from Mortlach in Banffshire to Old Aberdeen in 1137.
-With the exception of the episcopate of William Elphinstone (1484–1511), building progressed slowly.
+St Machar's Cathedral was built twenty years after David I (1124–1153) transferred the pre-Reformation diocese from Mortlach in Banffshire to Old Aberdeen in 1137.
+Except the episcopate of William Elphinstone (1484–1511), building progressed slowly.
 Gavin Dunbar, who followed him in 1518, completed the structure by adding the two western spires and the southern transept.
 It is now a congregation of the Church of Scotland.
 Aberdeen has two other cathedrals: St. Mary's Cathedral is a Roman Catholic cathedral in Gothic style, erected in 1859.
 In addition, St. Andrew's Cathedral serves the Scottish Episcopal Church.
 It was constructed in 1817 as Archibald Simpson's first commission and contains a memorial to the consecration of the first bishop of the Episcopal Church in the United States of America, which took place nearby.
 In 1804, St Peter's Church, the first permanent Roman Catholic church in the city after the Reformation was built.